jordanmontt/RewriteToolsSet/README.md

 ### Rewrite Rule Loader

 This is a simple tool that shows a list of all the custom Rewrite Rules saved.
-You can either choose to load a rule in the Basic Rewrite Editor or deleted the rule.
+You can either choose to load a rule in the Basic Rewrite Editor or to delete the rule.

 ### Match Tool